 The Palouse Scenic Byway

-The greatest thing about Pullman, Washington isn’t Washington State University (WSU), but rather the beautiful land that surrounds both the city and the school.
-While there are certainly many great sites within the city of Pullman (with many off and on WSU campus), you can see them all with the Palouse Scenic Byway
+The greatest thing about Pullman, Washington is the beautiful land that surrounds both the city and the school.
+While there are certainly many great sites within the city of Pullman, The Palouse Scenic Byway is world famous for its splendor.

 What is the Palouse Scenic Byway?
-Think of it as a road to connect all of the old Indian trails, wagon roads, and railroads that once connected the entirety of the Palouse region.
-Not only are you going to see a lot of beautiful scenery on this drive, but you are going to see a lot of great towns around Pullman, such as Colfax, Dusty, Garfield, Latah, Palouse, Rockford, Tekoa, Colton, Fairfield, LaCrosse, Oakesdale, Rosalia, and Uniontown.
+It is a road that connects all of the old Indian trails, wagon roads, and railroads that once served the entirety of the Palouse region.
+Not only are you going to experience beautiful scenery on this drive, but you are going to see the towns that make this region great.

-There are many ways to take the Palouse Scenic Byway, and it is recommended three different types of day trips.
+There are many ways to take the Palouse Scenic Byway, and there are three recommended day trips.

 Day Trip No. 1